-Wear denim on Fridays in April as a visible sign of support for ending sexual violence in your community.
+Wear denim on Fridays in April as a visible sign of support to end sexual violence in your community.

 Sexual violence has become so prevalent that the Centers for Disease Control and Prevention considers it one of the fastest growing epidemics in the nation.
 Denim Day is a month-long campaign to raise awareness and bring an end sexual violence in our community.

 Your donation in support of Denim Day will support crisis intervention services for victims and survivors of sexual violence, including a 24/7 hotline, counseling, safe housing, and advocate accompaniments to hospitals, police stations, and the court.

 History of Denim Day

 In 1998, an Italian Supreme Court decision overturned a rape conviction because the victim wore jeans, reasoning she must have helped her attacker remove them.
 Enraged by the verdict, women in the Italian Parliament protested by wearing jeans to the steps of the Supreme Court.
 Wearing jeans became an international symbol of protest against erroneous and destructive attitudes about sexual assault.
 Denim Day was launched in the United States in 1999, and it was officially adopted in New Jersey in 2010.

 Coordinating a Denim Day at your school or workplace?
 Taking a stand on your own?
 We want to hear from you and provide you with the tools to mobilize your community as you raise awareness against violence.